vicy07/flight_map/README.md

 click.
 Routes flown by different airlines use unique colors so overlapping carriers are easy to distinguish on the map.
+Active flights are drawn as small red points.
+Hover a point to see the flight number taken from its callsign.

 ## Development